mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 focus on methods particular to those structures.

 .. seealso::
-        `Group Theory and SageMath: A Primer
+        `Group Theory and Sage: A Primer
         <http://buzzard.ups.edu/sage/sage-group-theory-primer.pdf>`_
         by Rob Beezer